 Do your employees know what the brand stands for?
 Make sure everyone is on the same page.
 Use your brand voice in internal documents and treat your team the same way you treat your customers.

-By involving your employees in decision-making, you can create a sense of ownership in shaping the brand culture.
+Involving your employees in decision-making can create a sense of ownership in shaping the brand culture.

 This authenticity builds trust, strengthens loyalty and helps retain employees.
 This makes it a place where people like to work because they can identify with it.

 Traditions hold cultures together.
-You might find a way to incorporate them into your branding to create an emotional connection.
-This could be through rituals, stories or events that shape your brand experience.
+You might incorporate them into your branding to create an emotional connection.

 Creating a Brand Culture in the Digital Space

-At a time when more and more brands operate online, it’s becoming more difficult—or different—to build a brand culture.
+At a time when more and more brands operate online, it’s becoming more complex—or different—to build a brand culture.

 Quality